quietfanatic/Sequoia/README.md

 To build Sequoia, you need Visual Studio 2019.
 2017 will probably work if you reconfigure the project.

-To run Sequoia, you must have Microsoft Edge (Chromium-based) installed.
+To run Sequoia, you must have the WebView2 runtime installed.
+This should already be the case if you're on a recent Windows version.

 ### Usage